-Taken on its own, Lumpy Gravy makes very little sense — either musically or lyrically — but that lack of logic and coherence is its most brilliant virtue.
-Building on the chaotic template he established on his first two albums with the Mothers of Invention (particularly their debut, 1966′s Freak Out), Lumpy Gravy is an avant-garde masterpiece.
+Taken on its own, Lumpy Gravy makes little sense — musically or lyrically — but its lack of logic and coherence is its most brilliant virtue.
+Building on the chaotic template he established on his first two albums with the Mothers of Invention (especially their debut, 1966’s Freak Out), Lumpy Gravy turned out to be an avant-garde masterpiece.

 Recording the album was Zappa’s first real experience dealing with a proper orchestra — and some of the experiences weren’t pleasant.
 Zappa often faced strong skepticism from the players, who scoffed at his bizarre writing methods.

 “Most studio players get paid by the whole note, by the pound for chordal backgrounds for singers.” said Zappa in a 1983 interview with Mix.
 They don’t want to sweat.
 I mean, the hardest thing in Lumpy Gravy was this one section where everybody had to play in 5/8.
 In 1966 when that session took place, you never saw anybody hand you a piece of music in 5/8.
 It just wasn’t done.
 But with the proper amount of rehearsal, there are guys who can play the stuff.”